agentmorris/MegaDetector/README.md

 - A [batch processing API](https://github.com/agentmorris/MegaDetector/tree/main/api/batch_processing) that runs MegaDetector on large image collections, to accelerate population surveys
 - A [real-time API](https://github.com/agentmorris/MegaDetector/tree/main/api/synchronous) that runs MegaDetector (and some species classifiers) synchronously, primarily to support anti-poaching scenarios (e.g. see this [blog post](https://customers.microsoft.com/en-us/story/1384184517929343083-wildlife-protection-solutions-nonprofit-ai-for-earth) describing how this API supports [Wildlife Protection Solutions](https://wildlifeprotectionsolutions.org/))

-This project was initially developed by the [Microsoft AI for Earth program](https://www.microsoft.com/en-us/ai/ai-for-earth), and this fork is maintained by folks at [Ecologize](http://ecologize.org/) who like looking at pictures of animals.
-We want to support conservation, of course, but we also really like looking at pictures of animals.
+MegaDetector was initially developed by the [Microsoft AI for Earth program](https://www.microsoft.com/en-us/ai/ai-for-earth); this repo is derived from the [microsoft/cameratraps](https://github.com/microsoft/cameratraps) repo.

 # What's MegaDetector all about?